Chart Color Schemes

 Claymore - Eagle Vale - Raby has seen below average employment performance when compared to national benchmarks

-Claymore-Eagle Vale-Raby has a skilled workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 6.0% as of June 2025.
+Claymore - Eagle Vale - Raby has a skilled workforce with strong representation in manufacturing and industrial sectors.
+The unemployment rate stood at 6.1% as of September 2025.

-Employment growth over the past year was estimated at 4.9%.
-As of June 2025, 10,535 residents were employed, with an unemployment rate of 1.8% above Greater Sydney's rate of 4.2%.
+Employment growth over the past year was estimated at 5.3%.
+As of September 2025, 10,545 residents were employed while the unemployment rate was 1.9% higher than Greater Sydney's rate of 4.2%.
 Workforce participation was similar to Greater Sydney's 60.0%.
-Key industries of employment among residents were health care & social assistance, retail trade, and construction.
+Key industries of employment among residents included health care & social assistance, retail trade, and construction.

-The area had a particularly strong specialization in manufacturing, with an employment share of 1.7 times the regional level.
-However, professional & technical services employed only 4.7% of local workers, below Greater Sydney's 11.5%.
-Employment opportunities locally appeared limited based on Census data comparison between working population and resident population.
-During the year to June 2025, employment levels increased by 4.9%, labour force increased by 4.8%, with unemployment remaining essentially unchanged.
-In contrast, Greater Sydney recorded employment growth of 2.6%, labour force growth of 2.9%, and an increase in unemployment of 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 indicate potential future demand within Claymore-Eagle Vale-Raby.
-These projections suggest a national employment expansion of 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Claymore-Eagle Vale-Raby's employment mix suggests local growth of approximately 6.1% over five years and 12.9% over ten years.
+The area showed strong specialization in manufacturing, with an employment share 1.7 times the regional level.
+Conversely, professional & technical services employed only 4.7% of local workers, below Greater Sydney's 11.5%.
+Employment opportunities locally appeared limited based on Census working population vs resident population comparison.
+During the year to September 2025, employment levels increased by 5.3%, and labour force grew by 5.2%, leading to a slight decrease in unemployment of 0.1 percentage points.
+In contrast, Greater Sydney recorded employment growth of 2.1% with unemployment rising slightly.
+State-level data from 25-Nov showed NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%, favourably comparing to the national unemployment rate of 4.3%.
+National employment forecasts from May-25 suggested national employment would expand by 6.6% over five years and 13.7% over ten years, but growth rates differed significantly between industry sectors.
+Applying these projections to Claymore - Eagle Vale - Raby's employment mix indicated local employment should increase by 6.1% over five years and 12.9% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not account for localized population projections.

 Frequently Asked Questions - Employment